Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> Move the saving area of EEPROM for the credentials

-By default, the credentials saving area is occupied from the beginning of EEPROM.
+By default, the credentials saving area is occupied from the beginning of EEPROM area.
 [ESP8266 Arduino core document](http://arduino-esp8266.readthedocs.io/en/latest/filesystem.html?highlight=eeprom#flash-layout) says that:

 > The following diagram illustrates flash layout used in Arduino environment: